MagdalenaGoranova/vegan-recipes-app/README.md

-# SoftUni React Final Project - Vegan Recipes Blog
+# SoftUni ReactJS Final Project - Vegan Recipes Blog

 In the project directory, you can run: